kubernetes-sigs/cluster-api/docs/proposals/20220725-managed-kubernetes.md

 - The infra cluster provisions and manages the general infrastructure required for the cluster but not the control plane.
 - By having a separate infra cluster API definition, it allows differences in the API between managed and unmanaged clusters.

 Providers like CAPZ and CAPA have already implemented managed Kubernetes support and there should be no requirement on them to move to Option 3.
-Both Options 2 and 4 are solutions that would work with ClusterClass and so could be used if required.
+Both Options 4 also works well with ClusterClass and so could be used if required.
+Option 2 will no longer be relevant once CAEP https://github.com/kubernetes-sigs/cluster-api/pull/8500 is implemented.

-Option 1 is the only option that will not work with ClusterClass and would require a change to CAPI.
-Therefore this option is not recommended.

-*** This means that CAPA will have to make changes to move away from Option 1 if it wants to support ClusterClass.
+Option 1 will be available when CAEP https://github.com/kubernetes-sigs/cluster-api/pull/8500 is implemented.
+Until then it is not recommended.

 ### Additional notes on option 3